mtttech/catch/README.md

 This script scrapes fighter stats from the UFC website (use responsibly).

-Note that the functionality of this script may change if UFC decides to change up their website.
-I had to rewrite the scraping code once.
-As of 01.13.24, the script still works.
+Note that this script may stop functioning if UFC drastically changes the layout of their website.
+As of 03.23.24, the script still works.

 ## Quickstart